denoland/deno_core/ops/op2/README.md

 ## `async` calls

+Asynchronous calls are fully inferred from the function definition.
 Asynchronous calls are supported in two forms:

 ```rust,ignore
 async fn op_xyz(/* ... */) -> X {}